EATING, DRINKING, AND BREATHING COFFEE

 I convinced Howard that he should hire me.
-2 months later I was the Manager of the University Village store, the 2nd highest in volume.
-Over a 2-year period I managed all 4-coffee bean stores in Seattle and Bellevue Washington.
+Two months later I managed the University Village store, the 2nd highest in volume.
+Over a 2-year period, I managed all 4-coffee bean stores in Seattle and Bellevue Washington.

-In 1984, Howard traveled to Milan, Italy and discovered the cafe culture, and on his return convinced Jerry Baldwin (Starbucks co-Founder/CEO) to open the first coffee beverage and bean store serving drip coffee and espresso based beverages in downtown Seattle.
-In those days coffee was served in a Styrofoam cup, flat lid, one size only, and without sugary flavorings.
+In 1984, Howard traveled to Milan, Italy, and discovered the cafe culture, on his return convinced Jerry Baldwin (Starbucks co-Founder/CEO) to open the first coffee beverage and bean store serving drip coffee and espresso-based beverages in downtown Seattle.
+In those days coffee was served in a Styrofoam cup, with a flat lid, one size only, and without sugary flavorings.
 The details are in Howard's book, "Pour Your Heart into It".
-Needless to say the store was a great success and by 1987 Howard, backed by a handful of investors, acquired the company’s 5-stores.
+Needless to say, the store was a great success and by 1987 Howard, backed by a handful of investors, acquired the company’s 5-stores.

 However, I had wanderlust in my veins again and I sold the cafe to a crazy Italian who was later caught drinking Grappa behind the counter… I love those Italians!
 I sent my resume to a startup coffee company in London called Seattle Coffee Co., Ltd. Starbucks was nowhere to be found in Europe, as they were busy in the US, Canada, and Japan.
 I knew this was a great opportunity to pioneer a different way to do the coffee business.

 At that time Europeans thought they had the market on coffee and the French thought American coffee tasted like "the juice of socks."
 I pitched my knowledge in coffee and scale to Scott and Ally Svenson, the Founders of Seattle Coffee Co., Ltd. and became their first Director of Retail Operations.
 Within 2 years we expanded the brand to 89 stores throughout the EMEA.
 Starbucks took note of our success and acquired most of the company in 1998.
 Déjà vu!